zachflower/KoolKubernetes/cicd/argocd/README.md

-# Deploy a NodeJS App to using CircleCI + ArgoCD
+# Kubernetes + ArgoCD: Deploy a NodeJS App to Kubernetes Using CircleCI and ArgoCD

 For this GitOps stack we will be leveraging a variety of tools:
  - CircleCI